 There are a number of infringements that can be issued to an owner of a building for not complying with the legislative requirements.
 The infringements range from $250 for failing to obtain a Compliance Schedule, to $1000 for failing to display a current BWOF in accordance with Section 108 of the Building Act 2004.

 An IQP is a tradesperson who is qualified and registered to carry out performance inspections, maintenance, reporting or recommendations on a specified system.
 All IQPs are required to be registered with Council.
-The East Coast IQP register and the IQP application form are available from the 'related documents' section at the bottom of this page.
+The East Coast IQP register and the IQP application form are available from the 'related documents' section at the top of this page.

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.